 We’ve long been told that too much salt is a very bad thing, especially when it comes to our heart health.
-But recently, studies have come out stating a different white, grainy substance may actually be worse: sugar.
+But studies have shown that a different white, grainy substance may actually be worse: sugar.

 Not so fast, don’t toss out those salt shakers and sugar bowls.
 Table salt and sugar aren’t the bad guys here.
 In fact, you actually need them.

 “Natural salt is actually very important to us.
 It's a mineral we use in our bodies for natural cell function.
 It's sort of a standard for us to live healthy.
 So it's a misconception that it's a bad thing,” said Dr. Fernando Bonanni, the director of The Institute for Metabolic and Bariatric Surgery at Abington Memorial Hospital.

 The same rings true for sugar.

 “Sugar is absolutely necessary for your body.
 When you eat sugar, your brain gives your body a reward: dopamine.
 Sugars are very important,” he said.